nds-org/workbench-apiserver-python/README.md

 # Workbench API server rewritten in Python
-This project utilizes a Swagger spec compatible work Workbench V1.
+This project utilizes a Swagger spec compatible with Workbench V1.

 ## Prerequisites
-* A running MongoDB (by default)
+* A running MongoDB
-* Or a running etcd (legacy)
+* A running Kubernetes cluster

 ## Usage
 This project offers a fairly standard Docker image that can be built and run using common patterns.